sybrew/the-seo-framework/readme.txt

 		1. Perfect screen-reader support has been implemented.
 		1. When a part of the SEO Bar is red, it'll now halt and clear assessment and it'll tell you what to fix first.
 			* Now, you may need to fix multiple things, but you'll be guided through what needs immediate attention until it's blue, yellow, or green.
-			* TODO affirm this is the case with the robots states, and if all of these statements are 100% true?
 		1. The SEO Bar may now be altered and extended by other plugins and themes.
 		1. The SEO Bar is now regenerated in full when performing a quick or bulk edit.
 		1. Changed the assessments: